stingerballoons/scroll/content/homepage/problems.md

 header_menu: false
 ---

-## out there are either expensive, single use pyrotechnics or are just uncool.
+## Existing products out there are either expensive, single use pyrotechnics or are just uncool.